Grand Rapids String Quartet – Second Reformed Church

 Known as one of the founding figures of the string quartet, Boccherini infused his works with elegance, wit, and a distinctly lyrical voice.
 His Quartet No. 4, nicknamed “La Tiranna” (“The Tyrant”), is full of dramatic contrasts and expressive flair, blending courtly charm with flashes of intensity.

 Ludwig van Beethoven – String Quartet No. 15 in A Minor, Op.
-132, II.
-Andante
+132, III.
+Molto Adagio

 Beethoven’s late quartets are often described as spiritual journeys.
-The second movement of his Quartet No. 15 offers a moment of serenity and grace, with folk-like melodies and a gentle, lilting character.
+The Quartet No. 15 offers moments of serenity and grace, with folk-like melodies and a gentle, lilting character.
 It provides a respite of warmth and balance within one of Beethoven’s most profound works.

 Alexander Borodin – String Quartet No. 2 in D Major